Pediatric General Surgery Fellowship

 - Surgical simulation

 We extend interviews to approximately 10-15 fellowship applicants after an extensive screening process.
 We acknowledge that this relatively small number is a variation on the traditional interview process.
 Our selection process is approached much like hiring a practice partner.
 In addition, we are cognizant of the expense and time involved in the interview process, and also wish to minimize the potential negative impact on your present professional colleagues who are supporting you through this process.
-This year we will be interviewing on Saturday, March 1, 2014 and Saturday, March 15, 2014.
+In 2016, we will be interviewing in the Spring.
+Dates TBD.

 After completion of our pediatric fellowship training program, Packard Children’s Hospital offers eligible candidates an unparalleled opportunity for an individual interested in developing an academic career in pediatric surgery in the form of a one- to two-year postgraduate staff position with a competitive salary and a preponderance of protected research time.
 This optional endowment-supported "professional development" position frees the holder from the demands of a busy clinical practice and concerns about adequate research support.